Your guide to understanding LifeCare®.

 Understanding entrance fees.

 An entrance fee is a one-time, upfront fee you pay to move into the independent living part of a senior living community.
 The amount of your entrance fee depends on the size of the residence you choose, and the number of people living in the residence.
-At a LifeCare community, generally a portion of your entrance fee is refundable to you or your estate.
+At a LifeCare community, generally a portion of your entrance fee may be refundable to you or your estate.

 Entrance fee tax deduction: